-Frameworks are required components of dissertations at Fayetteville State
+Frameworks are required components of dissertations at FSU.

-University.
 The framework (theoretical = theory or conceptual = model) is the lens through which your study is viewed.
-It lays the foundation for your research questions and is reflected in your research questions.
+It lays the foundation for your research questions and are reflected in your research questions.
 You cannot develop your research questions without your framework.
 Before you select it, make sure you discuss with your chair to ensure what you are using provides the best lens for your research aims.